 Money market funds, categorized as Level 1 inputs, are valued at the unadjusted prices that are quoted in active principal markets for identical assets.
-U.S. Treasury and Agency securities, and commercial paper categorized as Level 2, are valued on models using observable inputs.
+U.S. Treasury and Agency securities, categorized as Level 2, are valued on models using observable inputs.

-As of June 30, 2022 and 2021, the Corporation had the following investments (in thousands).
-Investment maturities are shown only for June 30, 2022.
+As of June 30, 2023 and 2022, the Corporation had the following investments (in thousands).
+Investment maturities are shown only for June 30, 2023.